sbt/sbt/src/sphinx/Extending/Plugins.rst

 singleton, declared like `object MyPlugin extends Plugin`, are wildcard imported in `set`, `eval`, and `.sbt` files.
 Typically, this is used to provide new keys (SettingKey, TaskKey, or InputKey) or core methods without requiring an import or qualification.

+In addition, a `Plugin` can implement `projectSettings`, `buildSettings`, and `globalSettings` as appropriate.
+The Plugin's `projectSettings` is automatically appended to each project's settings.
+The `buildSettings` is appended to each build's settings (that is, `in ThisBuild`).
+The `globalSettings` is appended once to the global settings (`in Global`).
-In addition, the `settings` member of the `Plugin` is automatically appended to each project's settings.
-This allows a plugin to automatically provide new functionality or new defaults.
-One main use of this feature is to globally add commands, like a processor in sbt 0.7.x.
-These features should be used judiciously because the automatic activation removes control from the build author (the user of the plugin).
+These allow a plugin to automatically provide new functionality or new defaults.
+One main use of this feature is to globally add commands, such as for IDE plugins.
+Use `globalSettings` to define the default value of a setting.

+These automatic features should be used judiciously because the automatic activation generally reduces control for the build author (the user of the plugin).
+Some control is returned to them via `Project.autoSettings`, which changes how automatically added settings are added and in what order.

 Example Plugin
 --------------